nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 but it was sufficient for video games to start appearing on the platform.
 With the availability of video games, a PC cracker scene formed. [@kunst-code-maschine, p.
 220]

-The first PC competition happened at the Assembly demoparty in 1992. [@kunst-code-maschine, p.
+The first PC competition happened at the Assembly demo party in 1992. [@kunst-code-maschine, p.
 226] Its breakthrough had the PC scene, in 1993, when Future Crew released their demo "Second Reality" at that year's Assembly. [@kunst-code-maschine, pp. 229-232]